cpolland/sweet-cheeks/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+The npm install script: Installs all dependencies for root as wells as client and server. npm run develop script: Uses concurrently to run the back-end with nodemon and launches the create-react-app development server for front-end development.

 ## Usage

     ```md
     ![alt text](assets/images/screenshot.png)
     ```

-The npm install script: Installs all dependencies for root as wells as client and server. npm run develop script: Uses concurrently to run the back-end with nodemon and launches the create-react-app development server for front-end development.

 ## Credits